smarter-sh/community/wg-data-protection/charter.md

 The purpose of Data Protection is to ensure that application and its associated data can be restored quickly after any corruption or loss.

-Data protection in Kubernetes context typically involves backup and recovery of two types of entities:
+Data protection in Smarter context typically involves backup and recovery of two types of entities:
-* Kubernetes API object resources
+* Smarter API object resources
 * Persistent volume data
 We consider it a complicated and layered problem, including backup and recovery at persistent volume level, application level, and cluster level.
-Part of the working group’s charter is to define what Kubernetes native constructs are required to achieve these goals.
+Part of the working group’s charter is to define what Smarter native constructs are required to achieve these goals.

-The Data Protection Working Group is organized with the goal of providing a cross SIG forum to discuss how to support data protection in Kubernetes, identify missing functionality, and work together to design features that are needed to achieve the goal.
+The Data Protection Working Group is organized with the goal of providing a cross SIG forum to discuss how to support data protection in Smarter, identify missing functionality, and work together to design features that are needed to achieve the goal.

 ### In scope

-* High level discussions on what it means to support data protection in Kubernetes at different levels and how to do it.
+* High level discussions on what it means to support data protection in Smarter at different levels and how to do it.
 * Design discussions on specific topics related to data protection and disaster recovery support.
 * Document results of discussions and investigations in a linkable medium.